Njorda/njorda.github.io/content/posts/2025-09-21-one-encoder-model-multiple-classifiers.md

 main()

 ```

-This code will read the dataset and add embeddings to each text feild, it will send batches of text to the api to improve latency and in this case also lower the cost(lower cost per token for batch).
-However for gemini and my quota there is a max of 100 text snippets in each request.
-Finally we store the new dataset on disk so we don't have to reacreate it.
-If you future want to optimize the code you can update it to run ascync, this would speed it up however make sure you have the quota/api to support it.
+This code will read the dataset and add embeddings to each text field.
+It will send batches of text to the API to improve latency and, in this case, also lower the cost (lower cost per token for batch requests).
+However, for Gemini and my quota, there is a maximum of 100 text snippets in each request.
+Finally, we store the new dataset on disk so we don't have to recreate it.
+If you want to optimize the code in the future, you can update it to run async—this would speed it up; however, make sure you have the quota/API limits to support it.

-The nex step is to buiild the classifier.
-There are multiple types of model that would work fine but a good starting point is normaly random forest below are some properties of it.
+The next step is to build the classifier.
+There are multiple types of models that would work fine, but a good starting point is normally Random Forest.
+Below are some of its properties:

 - **Minimal preprocessing required** - Unlike many algorithms, Random Forest handles mixed data types (numerical and categorical) well without extensive feature scaling or encoding.
 It's also relatively robust to outliers and missing values.
 - **Built-in feature selection** - The algorithm provides feature importance scores automatically, helping you understand which variables matter most for your predictions.
 This insight is valuable for both model interpretation and feature engineering.